Loving can hurt

 Wait for me to come home

 In the end, my mother did wait for me to come home.
 She waited for me and my baby brother to come home to her.
 We made the 14 hour trip in 12 hours.
 She woke up and had one last lucid period.
 In it, she said, “I did it” (meaning she made it…she waited for us just as she said she would two days earlier).
-She had her husband and her four boys at her side…exactly how she would have wanted it.
+She had her husband and her four children at her side…exactly how she would have wanted it.
 I can’t and won’t sugar-coat things.
 I didn’t know that was how she would have wanted it until the time had come and I was actually there.
 I had always imagined that she’d be happier if I wasn’t there…if she had only her three boys and her husband with her.

 I had forgotten to look at the photographs.
 We keep this love in a photograph—Where our eyes are never closing, Hearts are never broken—Times forever frozen still.
 I focused only on the bad parts of love, the ones we don’t photograph.
 The ones we ALL have.
 I imagined my wounds to be terminal.
 And in my imagining, I had lost so much.